getlocalcert/docs/website/docs/security.md

 When you use getlocalcert and the larger certificate authority ecosystem, you may be worried about certificate misissuance.
 The Internet depends on the trustworthiness and security practices of the CAs, and there's a history of problems.
 Thankfully, all commonly trusted public CAs provide certificate transparency logs that contain information about every certificate they issue.
-These logs have helped security professionals detect misissuance and mitigate real world attacks.
+These logs have helped security professionals detect misissuance and mitigate real-world attacks.

 If you'd like to keep an eye on things, you can sign up for a [certificate monitoring service](https://certificate.transparency.dev/monitors/).
 These services track every certificate issuance and can notify you each time a certificate is issued for your domain.